Best WiFi Routers of 2026: Top Picks for Every Budget

 What to Look For

 - Ports: At least 4 Gigabit LAN ports.
-A 2.5G WAN port is a nice future-proof feature.
+A 2.5G WAN port is a nice future-proof feature if you have (or plan to get) a multi-gig internet plan.

 - Security: WPA3 support is essential.
-Built-in threat protection (like ASUS AiProtection) is a bonus.
+Built-in threat protection (like ASUS AiProtection) is a bonus, and the ability to receive regular firmware updates matters — here's how to keep your firmware current.

 When to Choose Mesh Instead